gearglow/ReptiliaWithATwist/The List.md

 "The DADA curse is too complex to tackle today," Hermione answered, "but the lightning ward we think can just be erased.
 So I think we're just going to find both clusters, wipe the lightning ward cluster, and mark the DADA curse cluster so we can find it more easily when we're better prepared."

 "Wait a minute," Ron interjected.
-"These are the _Hogwards Wardstones._ Are we _sure_ we can just go in and muck about with them?
+"These are the _Hogwarts Wardstones._ Are we _sure_ we can just go in and muck about with them?
 Something like that, I'd expect at least _some_ protection."

 Elysia stuck her head through the door, mage-sight and glasses active.